rajdyp/study-decks/docs/python/drill-down/fastapi/ultimate-fastapi-tutorial/part-07-database/app/crud/base.md

     1.  :man_raising_hand: I'm an annotation!
 I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.
+    2. Generic is a feature from the typing module.